JeanBarbosa-hue/holbertonschool-shell/basics/README.md

-moving file from one directory to another, deleting files, deleting directories, changing working directory to previous one,
+moving file from one directory to another, deleting files, deleting directories, changing working directory to previous one, list all files(even hidden ones)in the current working and parent directory in long format